trusktr/jest/packages/jest-browser-globals/README.md

 This package has been created from a fork of the [Jest Project].
 It aggregates the `expect`, `jest-mock`, and `jest-each` packages, attaches them to the `window`, and does various other things to ensure that Jest runs similarly to how it runs in Node.
+It also strips out lots of dependencies that only make sense in a Node environment, resulting in a slimmer build.

 [Jest]: https://jestjs.io/